 Subsidies and partners

 Kazerne Dossin regards building bridges between past and present as part of its social responsibility.
 Several Belgian and European governments along with national and international partners and donors help us achieve this objective.
 As well as the regular grant from the Flemish Government, the City of Antwerp continues to support the daily running of the museum, memorial and documentation centre.

-Friends scheme and Testament.be
+Friends and gifts

 With thanks to

-Everything achieved in 2018 was the result of the fantastic commitment of all the members of staff, guides, volunteers and students on work placement at Kazerne Dossin.
+Everything achieved in 2019 was the result of the fantastic commitment of all the members of staff, guides, volunteers and students on work placement at Kazerne Dossin.